 At Dale Hall, our core principles for Geography are focused around giving our children a rich and varied set of skills, enabling them to have an in-depth understanding of the wider world and their local area.

 In a world where environmental impact is taking high precedent, we are aiming to develop culturally savvy pupils who care and understand their planet.
-As always with Dale Hall, we intend to embed Geography into a cross curricular approach- that allows for an immersive and enjoyable learning experience.
-The key skills taught can be found below:
+As always with Dale Hall, we intend to embed Geography into a cross-curricular approach.
+Often taught inline with our Power of Reading texts, our Geography is offered in an investigative and immersive manner always creating an enjoyable learning experience for the children.

 - Understand the processes associated with key physical and human geographical features of the world

-- Collect, analyse and communicate with a range of data gathered through experiences of fieldwork
+- Develop competence in the geographical skills needed to collect, analyse and communicate with a range of data gathered through experiences of fieldwork

 - Interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs